Skip to content

 • No lock file.
 There is no manifest recording resolved versions, so a fresh machine may fetch different bytes than the one that last built the project.

-• No graph fetch. dawn fetches only the root file’s direct imports, not the imports of the packages it fetches.
+• No graph fetch.
+Dawn fetches only the root file’s direct imports, not the imports of the packages it fetches.

 • No integrity check.
 Fetched modules are not hashed or verified on use.